hubmannj/NWTK-Cheatsheet/Cisco.md

 ## DTP

-DTP (DYNAMIC TRUNKING PROTOCOL) is used to create a Trunk or an Access Port between to Switches.
-There are different Mode´s which cause a different Solution.
+DTP (DYNAMIC TRUNKING PROTOCOL) is used to create a Trunk- or an Access-Port between to switches.
+There are different mode´s which cause a different solution.
 The states are listed in the table below.

 | Port Mode           | Dynamic Auto       | Dynamic Desirable  | Trunk             | Access             |